LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/02-common-mental-health-conditions.md

 ### 2-4 Why are mental health conditions a problem?

 Mental health conditions make it difficult for people to get on with other people and to think clearly.
 Mental health conditions can also stop children and adolescents from learning and developing.
-The mind and body are connected, so mental health conditions affect both emotional resilience (toughness) and being able to cope with stress, and physical toughness such as immunity to disease.
+The mind and body are connected, so mental health conditions affect both emotional resilience (toughness), being able to cope with stress and physical toughness such as immunity to disease.
 This means people with mental health conditions are more vulnerable to substance abuse, addictions and also diseases like TB, cancer, hypertension, diabetes, heart disease and HIV.

 If mental health conditions are not noticed and treated early, those affected will struggle for most of their lives.
 They are also more likely to live in poverty and will find it difficult to move out of poverty.